Installing Blinds Cost Guide 2024 - How Much is Fitting Blinds?

 Size of the Installation Area

 How much an installation area is being covered is also relevant to the total cost.
-Of course, this could be seen as another way of considering different types of blinds but instead looking at the size of the blinds.
+Of course, this could be seen as another way of considering different types of blinds, but instead, it could be seen as looking at the size of the blinds.

 Either way, the larger the installation area/blinds, the more it will likely cost.
 This would primarily affect the supply cost, but there is a small chance it could influence the labour price too.